GearZer0/HakiChecker/README.md

+# Tools
+There are 2 tools available.
+1. HakiChecker tool

+   Checks reputation of IP addresses, Urls, Hashes or Files from multiple OSINTs.
+   It supports **screenshot mode** where screenshot of the OSINT results are taken automatically.

+2. AutomateEmail tool

+    Another is AutomateEmail tool which automatically download attachment from email, extract the IP addresses from the attachment and run it with HakiChekcker.py for ip reputation check and then email the results.

-# HakiChecker
+# 1. HakiChecker

-This tool check the reputation of IP addresses, Urls, Hashes or Files from multiple OSINT.
-Everything All-in-One!
+Checks reputation of IP addresses, Urls, Hashes or Files from multiple OSINTs.
 It supports **screenshot mode** where screenshot of the OSINT results are taken automatically.

 ## OSINT used
 ##### IP Address Reputation Check
 * IBM, VirusTotal, AbusedIPDB, FraudGuard, Auth0, CiscoTalos